 - Store copies: Keep a master list with your will or in a secure digital vault.

-- Communicate: Let your beneficiaries know where the policies are kept so they can access deceased bank accounts or insurance funds when the time comes.
+- Communicate: Let your beneficiaries know where the policies are kept so they can locate and claim the accounts or insurance funds when the time comes.

 | Account Type | Overrides Will? | Needs Contingent? | Common Update Frequency |